SciTools/cartopy/docs/source/developer_interfaces.rst

 :class:`cartopy.mpl.slippy_image_artist.SlippyImageArtist`
 class feeds the appropriate information to the :class:`~cartopy.io.RasterSource` and visualises it on a map.
-The orchestration in matplotlib is made more convenient to the user of a :class:`~cartopy.mpl.geoaxes.GeoAxes` through the :class:`~cartopy.mpl.geoaxes.GeoAxes.add_raster` method.
+The orchestration in Matplotlib is made more convenient to the user of a :class:`~cartopy.mpl.geoaxes.GeoAxes` through the :class:`~cartopy.mpl.geoaxes.GeoAxes.add_raster` method.
 Anything which exposes the ``validate_projection`` and ``fetch_raster`` methods in the form described